 Figure 2.4: NRP-1 expression in the normal colonic epithelium.
 (A) Black arrows indicate NRP-1+ cells.
 (B) NRP-1 staining of the positive control, reveals cytoplasmic staining of neuronal cell bodies and projections.
 (C) Human colonic epithelium, where PBS was used instead of the primary NRP-1 antibody.
-Images are taken at 20x magnification.
+Images A and B taken at 20x magnification, image C at x10 magnification.

 2.4.2 GLP-1 expression in the normal colonic epithelium